Perth WA · 50+ lenders compared

 Line of Credit

 An approved borrowing limit secured against your property, which you can draw on and repay flexibly.
-Many borrowers deposit their salary directly into the account, reducing the balance daily and lowering interest charges.
-Well suited to disciplined borrowers managing variable costs — investors or staged renovators.
-Without careful management, balances can drift upward.
+Many borrowers deposit their salary directly, reducing the daily balance and lowering interest charges.

 Ask us about lines of credit